 Shredding now available at the drop-off center.

-We now offer document shredding service at the Drop-off Center for $6/copy-paper box or equivalent.
+We now offer document shredding service at the Drop-off Center for $10/banker's box or $12 for large banker's box.
 Schedule an appointment online with the button below to watch your document be shredded or drop it off in our secure gated shredding area.
 Remember to remove binders and spiral bound booklets/pads, binder clips, and hanging folders (with the metal bars).
 No need to remove paper clips, staples, pastel colored papers, manila file folders, glue or staple bound booklets/pads, light cardboard.
 Note: Documents are NOT automatically shredded in the ordinary sorting and baling process